pglen/pyedpro/pyedpro/README.md

 the file body, an select the corresponding menu item.

 Implemented markdown preview.
 Right click ... menu Implemented M4 preview.
-The files are pulled in from the current directory, and expanded with the m4 macro processor.
+The files are pulled in from the current directory (of the macro), and expanded with the m4 macro processor.
 The results than are previewed in an html window.
 (Yes, head and footer are now one file for the whole site, the way it should be) Right click ... and look for: Filter to M4